cortexlogic/aiExpo/README.md

 `seefood.ipynb`

 This is very similar to the hotdog notebook, but does multiclass classification of 101 food categories.
-This is a cleaned version of the "live" coded version done in the workshop.
-Since most of the concepts are identical to the ones in the `hotdog.ipynb`, they are not documented in detail.
+This is the exact version we coded "live" in the workshop, with the only changes being made to the data paths.
+Since most of the concepts are identical to the ones in the `hotdog.ipynb`, I won't add comments to the code.

+This model can be trained for a lot longer than actually being done in the notebook.
+If anyone is willing to, would be interested to know how accurate you got it.
+Maybe if I have some time in the near future I will revisit this.

 ## Blocked